fmontada/jeff-code-example/README.md

 This was my last project at Omaze.
 I worked as POD lead on this project, so I help to design/architected the project, and I also played the role of an individual contributor.
 An example of my contribution was this Strapi Component `cl-frontend/components/Strapi/strapi.tsx`.
 It is a custom component that allowed us to connect Strapi CMS with [Plasmic](https://www.plasmic.app/) a UI builder tool we used to create static pages.
+I also implemented this `cl-frontend/components/Auth0/Auth0Provider.tsx` to integrate `Auth0` into our new frontend stack.

 ## E-commerce backend service
 `/e-com-srv`